aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

 ## Building the SATComp Base Images

-To simplify the solver construction process, we provide base Docker images that manage the infrastructure necessary for solvers and menage access to AWS resources.
+To simplify the solver construction process, we provide base Docker images that manage the infrastructure necessary for solvers as well as access to AWS resources.
 We will build three images, a common image, a leader, and a worker.
 One leader coordinates multiple workers.
 The Dockerfiles and needed resources are contained in the [satcomp-images](satcomp-images) directory.

 To begin, cd into the `satcomp-images` directory.
 To build all three docker images in one step, execute the `build_docker_base_images.sh` script.
 To build the images individually, follow the next three steps.